tvergho/ai-card-cutting/README.md

 1. Move (or copy) the `openaipythoninterface.scpt` file to `~/Library/Application Scripts/com.microsoft.Word/`.
 2. Open in Script Editor.
 Replace the path on line 16 with the path to `completion.py` in this directory.
 3. Install the macros in `macros.bas` to your desired location in Word.
 This can either be in the Verbatim template, your normal template, or individual documents for testing.
-  - You can also associate keyboard shortcuts with each macro for easy use.
+  - You can also associate keyboard shortcuts with each macro for ease of use.
 4. To run a macro, put your cursor in the *tag* of a card and run the macro.
 A few notes:
   - It may be relatively slow on long cards, particularly for underlining.
 You will not be able to use Word while the macro is running.
   - The formatting macros do better on consistently formatted and cleanly cited cards.
 In particular, it does not do well with two-line cites or paragraphs of text between the tag and cite.